beanstalkd/beanstalkd/doc/protocol.md

 * `NOT_FOUND\r\n` if the job does not exist.
 * `OK <bytes>\r\n<data>\r\n`
     * `<bytes>` is the size of the following data section in bytes.
     * `<data>` is a sequence of bytes of length `<bytes>` from the previous line.
-It is a YAML file with statistical information represented a dictionary.
+It is a YAML file with statistical information represented by a dictionary.

-The `stats-job` data is a YAML file representing a single dictionary of strings to scalars.
+The `stats-job` data is a YAML file representing a single dictionary of string keys to scalar values.
 It contains these keys:

 * `id` is the job id
 * `tube` is the name of the tube that contains this job